Abdullahi Ahmed Irro: Ogaden War

 Under Irro's leadership, Somalia's 60th Division brigades succeeded in defeating the 4th Ethiopian Division in Godey, causing it to collapse and cease to exist altogether as a functional force.
 Godey's capture also allowed the Somali side to consolidate its hold on the Ogaden, concentrate its forces, and advance further to other regions of Ethiopia.
 Units from Somalia's 60th occupied Haile Salase's Imperial Palace where they captured senior Ethiopian officers.
 The Swedish aviator Carl Gustaf von Rosen was also killed during the battle of Godey.

 Following this successful operation at Godey, Irro was appointed Chief Commanding Staff Officer in the 60th Division.
 He was assigned organization and mobilization duties vis-a-vis various army brigades in the Southern Divisions, including six infantry brigades destined for Negele, beyond Godey towards Bali and Sidamo.
 Irro was also tasked with supplying logistical and technical support, part of the southern command's contingency plans.
 In doing so, he was facing off against former Frunze Professor, Vasily Ivanovich Petrov, who was the Red Army General assigned to assist and rebuild the Ethiopian Army.

-President of Somalia, Siad Barre awards Medal of Valor for the distinguished service of Abdullahi Ahmed Irro during the Ogaden War.

 In spite of unreserved support by Cuba, USSR, Southern Yemen and East Germany, it took nearly three years for the Ethiopian Army to gain a full control of the Godey region.
 Brigadier-General Demissie Bulto, commander of the First Revolutionary Army, recovered Godey as part of Operation Lash by November 1980, nearly three and half years since the Somali Army occupied it in July 1977.
 Ethiopia's Derg regime would later execute Bulto for his involvement in a failed coup d'état in Ethiopia in 1989.